No. 1 Louisville pulls away from Pittsburgh, 64-46 - WHIZ News

 After shooting 37% in their previous game against No. 4 Michigan, the Cardinals (9-0, 2-0 Atlantic Coast Conference) came out firing from long range.
 Every player had at least one 3-pointer as they went 9 of 17 from behind the arc and 13 for 26 overall in the first half.
 Nwora was the last to join the party but made shots from elsewhere before hitting another 3 as Louisville finished with 11 in all.

-Nwora left the game briefly in the second half after injuring his left shoulder, part of a cold stretch for Louisville that allowed Pittsburgh (7-3, 1-1) to get within 43-38.
+Nwora left the game briefly in the second half after injuring his left shoulder, part of a cold stretch for Louisville that allowed Pittsburgh (7-3, 1-1) to trim the margin to 43-38.
 The Cardinals answered with their big run that featured 13 straight points and Nwora’s steal and breakaway dunk.

+“I think it’s two games in a row where we got stops, we didn’t allow second shots,” coach Chris Mack said.
+“We ran the clock on offense.
+We got great looks.
+We got layups.
+And that’s a killer.

+“Defensively, you take a few more chances when you’re that team that’s behind and you’re desperate to get back in it.
+And for us to be able to get the ball reversed, set the screens that we wanted, get layups, that’s just backbreaking.”

+“I wouldn’t say that a technical foul on Coach was the reason as to why we lost,” Panthers forward Eric Hamilton said.
+“We lost because we played soft, and it’s just as simple as that.”

+Pitt coach Jeff Capel added, “I think we were a little bit too emotional and we allowed the emotion of the game and situations to distract us, and when you’re playing against a really good team, especially a veteran team, and you’re playing on the road, you can’t do that.”

-Williams meanwhile had season highs in points and rebounds after missing the first four games with a foot injury.
-Ryan McMahon had three 3s for 11 points as Louisville ended Pittsburgh’s five-game winning streak.
+Williams, meanwhile, had season highs in points and rebounds after missing the first four games with a foot injury.
+Ryan McMahon hit three 3s for 11 points as Louisville ended Pittsburgh’s five-game winning streak.

 Xavier Johnson had 15 points for the Panthers before fouling out.
 Pittsburgh dropped its 22nd consecutive ACC road game and fell short in its bid to earn a victory over the No. 1 team in the country for the first time since the 2008-09 season.